OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 As previously mentioned, each processed SNODAS date increases the individual SNODASTools.log file by approximately 12KB.
 Given the default setting of the timed rotating file handler, each log file will be approximately 84KB (daily size of 12KB multiplied by the 7 days of the week).
-The total size of file space used for SNODAS Tools' logging will be approximately 420KB (weekly log file size of 84KB multipled by 5 weeks of backup files).
+The total size of file space used for SNODAS Tools' logging will be approximately 420KB (weekly log file size of 84KB multiplied by 5 weeks of backup files).

  - **Note**:
  The size increase of the SNODASTools.log file will be larger than 12KB for each processed date of SNODAS data if the processed date of SNODAS data is being rerun and